 Process the Ice Cream

 Once time is up the cubes are ready to be popped out (the handle of a spoon works great) and placed in the food processor along with a touch of heavy whipping cream.
-This is also the time to add mix-in's like frozen fruit, chocolate chips, nuts and more.
+This is also the time to add mix-in's like frozen fruit, chocolate chips, peanut butter chocolate chips, nuts and more.
 Process until smooth then add in the mix-in's if you like the mix-in's super chunky.

 Transfer the entire mixture into a airtight container and let it freeze until solid, about another four hours.
 Grab a ice cream scoop (heated in hot water of course) and scoop away these three food processor ice cream recipes.